Jerry-AI-GT/Simplify/README.md

-### Built With React, NextJS, TypeScript, TailwindCSS, Firebase
+### Built with technologies such as React, NextJS, TypeScript, TailwindCSS, Firebase